 To identify suitable spectral zones/wavelengths for detecting stress in the canopy, it is essential to pinpoint the zones of the spectral curve that show significant variation.
 Therefore, a one-way ANOVA was performed on the spectral data obtained from maize crops infested with different gradients of FAW.
 Only the zones exhibiting significant variation among the treatments were considered suitable for characterizing FAW damage in the maize crop.
 The p-values for the corresponding wavelengths were calculated and plotted to mark the significant zones (p < 0.05) of the spectral curve.
 The highlighted portions of the probability plot (Fig. 2) show the identified significant zones of variation observed in the spectral curves resulting from different FAW damage gradients in the maize crop.
 The significant zones (p < 0.05) included the wavebands from 390–441 nm, 506–510 nm, 512–516 nm, 519–529 nm, 534–535 nm, 537–540 nm, 545–546 nm, 551–556 nm, 566–694 nm, and 697–1050 nm.
 The wavebands from 391–401 nm, 411–440 nm, 524–527 nm, 568–577 nm, 586–587 nm, 597 nm, 602–694 nm, and 703–1050 nm were found to be highly significant (p < 0.01) for characterizing FAW damage in the maize crop (Fig. 2).

-Fig. 2 One way ANOVA showing level of significance of reflectance values obtained for different levels of FAW infestation in kharif maize crop.
+Fig. 2 One-way ANOVA showing the level of significance of reflectance values obtained for different levels of FAW infestation in kharif maize crop.

 Similar findings have been reported by Stone et al (2001), who also identified the red-edge zone as the most sensitive band for determining the percentage of herbivory in eucalyptus.
 Kumar et al (2013) identified spectral bands, namely the visible zone (550-560 nm) and NIR zones (700-1250 nm), as most effective in detecting aphid infestation in mustard crops.
 Moreover, the findings of Zhang et al (2016) and Ramos et al (2022) align with the present results, as they also observed significant and stronger sensitivity in the red and NIR bands (650-1350 nm) for FAW damage in maize and cotton crops, respectively.
 Furthermore, Barros et al (2021) stated that in the spectral region corresponding to blue light, absorption occurs near the wavelength of 460 nm and is related to the presence of xanthophyll, carotenes, and chlorophyll pigments a and b.
 In the red-light region, chlorophyll absorbs energy near 645 nm, which provides an explanatory basis for the identified sensitive bands recorded in the present investigation.